How long does a hearing evaluation take?

 Does health insurance pay for hearing tests?

 Yes, usually.
 It is always a good idea to check your policy before assuming coverage.
-We accept many major health insurance plans, including Medicare and VT Medicaid.
+We accept many major health insurance plans, including Medicare, VT Medicaid, and some MassHealth plans.

 How do you test a baby or young child?